Gamification

 1. By Default points are not awarded and values are not set in all items.

-2. Points for actions are set in the "Settings - Application Settings - Points" section.
+2. Points for actions are awarded in the "Settings - Application Settings - Points" section.

-3. After the values are set, points begin to be accrued.
+3. After setting the values, points begin to accrue.

-4. Rating configuration is done in the "Settings - Application Settings - Points" section.
-Rating levels are assigned based on the points earned.
+4. Rating configuration is performed in the "Settings - Application Settings - Points" section.
+Rating levels are assigned based on accumulated points.

 5. Programs, courses, lessons, and tests have the capability to configure their personal points.
 When creating a program/course/test/lesson, it is possible to set the points that will be awarded upon completion of the specific program/course/test/lesson.
 These points will take priority over the general settings.

 That is, you can set in the general settings, for example, 10 points for the Completion test.
-Accordingly, for each Test, 10 points will be awarded.
-When creating a specific test, its settings indicate 40 points.
+Accordingly, 10 points will be awarded for each Test.
+When creating a specific test, its settings specify 40 points.
 Then, upon passing this test, 40 points will be awarded.

 6. Definition of points awarded for the Course program.
 Since Course, Program consist of lessons, tests, events, and courses, the application implements two methods for awarding points for the Course program.